jameshyojaelee/OmniSpatial/examples/workflows/snakemake/README.md

 The workflow shells out to `../scripts/run_omnispatial.py`, ensuring consistency with the programmatic API exposed via `omnispatial.api`.

+## Data Staging & Outputs

+- Stage source folders under mounts like `/data/<vendor>/<sample>` and copy that path into each `samples.<id>.input`.
+The example config maps `xenium_tissue` and `cosmx_panel` directly to `/data/...` roots; keeping absolute paths avoids surprises when switching execution hosts or enabling containers.
+- Bundles are written to `output_dir` (default `build`) and validation JSON to `report_dir` (default `build/reports`).
+Direct these to high-throughput storage for large batches and delete the directory once you have promoted the generated Zarr bundles and reports.
+- Retain the example `image_chunks: 1,512,512` and `label_chunks: 256,256` for most 2D runs, expanding the spatial chunk size to 1024 only when working with very large mosaics.
+Compression defaults to level 5 inside `run_omnispatial.py`; consult [Data Staging & Storage](../../../docs/quickstart.md#data-staging--storage) before tightening compression or chunk parameters.

 ## Containerized Execution

 Snakemake can execute the rules inside the published container without a local Poetry environment.
 Export the desired image (or rely on Snakemake’s `SNAKEMAKE_CONTAINER_IMAGE` helper) and launch with Singularity/Apptainer: